xriter/cordova-plugin-facebook-connect/README.md

 Failure function returns an error String.

-**Note: "In order to make calls to the Graph API on behalf of a user, the user has to be logged into your app using Facebook login."**
+**Note: "In order to make calls to the Graph API on behalf of a user, the user has to be logged into your app using Facebook login, and you must include the access_token parameter in your requestPath. "**

 For more information see: